The ARThritis Soirée

-The ARThritis Soirée is an evening designed to attract the city’s most prominent business and community leaders, philanthropists, doctors, scientists, healthcare professionals, and donors through an appreciation of art and a desire to support arthritis research.
+The ARThritis Soirée is an evening that brings together the city’s business and community leaders, philanthropists, doctors, scientists, healthcare professionals, and all those who share an appreciation of art and a desire to support arthritis research.

-With more than 100 different types, arthritis is the number one cause of chronic pain for more than 350 million people worldwide, including 5.25 million Canadians, 680,000 of whom reside in British Columbia.
-Said a different way, one in six of us is affected by arthritis.
+With more than 100 different types, arthritis is now the most costly chronic disease and the number one cause of work disability in Canada.
+The number of Canadians affected by arthritis is now more than 5.6 million, which includes over 700,000 British Columbians.
+This represents one in six of us suffering with the pain of arthritis.
 Arthritis Research Canada is committed to leading research, finding answers and saving lives.
 Our mission is to transform the lives of people living with arthritis through research and engagement.
 Our vision is a future where research-based services, tools and knowledge empower people living with arthritis to triumph over pain and disability.

-In 2000, the Arthritis Research Centre of Canada was established by world-renowned scientist and rheumatologist, Dr. John Esdaile and a dedicated Board of Directors.
+In 2000, Arthritis Research Canada was established by world-renowned scientist and rheumatologist Dr. John Esdaile and a dedicated Board of Directors.
 Together, they shared a vision to conduct practical research for everyday living.
 Research that would immediately touch and improve the lives of people living with arthritis through more timely and cost effective solutions.
-Known today as Arthritis Research Canada (ARC) the organization has grown to become national in scope and includes three centres; British Columbia, Alberta and Quebec.
-With a dedicated, team of more than 70 research scientists and staff, ARC’s work in arthritis prevention, early diagnosis and treatment, and quality of life issues is internationally recognized.
+Today, Arthritis Research Canada is the largest arthritis research organization in North America and includes three centres; British Columbia, Alberta and Quebec.
+With a dedicated team of more than 70 research scientists and staff, Arthritis Research Canada’s work in arthritis prevention, early diagnosis and treatment, and quality of life issues is internationally recognized.

-ARC’s patient-driven research is helping to reduce the burden of arthritis, giving people with this disease better, more timely, and cost-effective solutions to address their healthcare needs.
+Arthritis Research Canada’s patient-driven research is reducing the burden of arthritis and providing people with arthritis more timely and cost-effective solutions to address their healthcare needs, right now.

 For more information and to learn how you can make a difference, visit Arthritis Research Canada